 The CROWN Act was created in 2019 by Dove and the CROWN Coalition to ensure protection against discrimination based on race-based hairstyles by extending statutory protection to hair texture and protective styles such as braids, locs, twists, and knots in the workplace and public schools.
 The Act was first introduced in California in January 2019 and signed into law in July 2019.

 The ban forces employers and school administrators to reconsider rules restricting hairstyles unless the restrictions are related to legitimate health and safety issues.

 “It’s really important that states and localities pass versions of the CROWN Act so that there isn’t that kind of discrimination.
-That way you can have a wide variety of talent that can be part of every workplace or where they live so people don’t feel discriminated for something that is truly embedded in who we are as Black people”, she said in a video statement.
+That way you can have a wide variety of talent that can be part of every workplace or where they live so people don’t feel discriminated for something that is truly embedded in who we are as Black people,” she said in a video statement.

 California, New York, New Jersey, Washington State, Colorado, Maryland and Virginia have also passed similar bans.
 Holness says he hopes that other communities in the state will adopt this kind of policy.